-Now, before we get into the key details of how you can watch 'Jumanji' right now, here are some key details about the TriStar Pictures, Interscope Communications, Teitler Film, PolyGram Filmed Entertainment adventure flick.
+Now, before we get into the important info of how you can watch 'Jumanji' right now, here are some notable highlights about the TriStar Pictures, Interscope Communications, Teitler Film, PolyGram Filmed Entertainment adventure flick.
 Jumanji starring Robin Williams, Kirsten Dunst, Bradley Pierce, Bonnie Hunt has a PG rating, a runtime of about 1 hr 44 min.
 The release date of the movie is December 15th, 1995.
-The movie received a user score of 72/100 on TMDb, which represents input from reviews from 10,976 registered users.
+The movie received a user score of 72/100 on TMDb, which was calculated from reviews from 11,002 engaged users.

 Wondering what this story is all about?
 Here's the plot: "When siblings Judy and Peter discover an enchanted board game that opens the door to a magical world, they unwittingly invite Alan -- an adult who's been trapped inside the game for 26 years -- into their living room.
 Alan's only hope for freedom is to finish the game, which proves risky as all three find themselves running from giant rhinoceroses, evil monkeys and other terrifying creatures."

-Looking to see 'Jumanji' without leaving the house?
-Finding a streaming service to buy, rent, download, or watch the Joe Johnston-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on 'Jumanji' on any device you have handy?
+Searching for a streaming service to buy, rent, download, or watch the Joe Johnston-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Jumanji' on each platform when they are available.
 'Jumanji' is currently available to rent, purchase, or stream via subscription on NBC, MGM Plus, Prime Video, Apple TV, Fandango At Home, Spectrum On Demand, fuboTV, Microsoft Store, Google Play Movies, and YouTube in the US.